Skip to main content

 • RRSP deductions, union dues, employment expenses, and other deductions

-Review your most recent tax return and use it as a guideline to estimate your GIS estimate using these tables.
+Review your most recent tax return and use it as a guideline to estimate your GIS using these tables.

 If you have a loss or reduction in income in the current tax year, you may be able to ask for a recalculation.
-A provision under the GIS allows for your payment to be recalculated based on your current year’s income.
+Contact Service Canada to ask for a form for estimating your current year's income.

 How to apply for GIS